 Few vertical industries are as document-intensive as healthcare, whether on the provider or insurance side.
 That makes the healthcare industry ripe for tools that can automate insurance claims processing and other chores, for both providers and insurers alike.
-Intelligent process automation can help healthcare organisations address unstructured documents driving cost savings and improving the patient experience.
+Intelligent process automation can help healthcare organizations address unstructured documents driving cost savings and improving the patient experience.

 Major commercial underwriting processes often involve thousands of pages of documentation.
 Insurance workflow automation can dramatically improve the process by creating underwriting criteria that IPA solutions automatically recognize, enabling them to quickly come up with a “score” for each potential customer.
 The result is a major reduction in response times to customers as well as improved accuracy, satisfaction, organizational efficiency and profit.

 IPA can be used to automatically classify and extract relevant unstructured data from customer onboarding documents into the bank’s digital management system.
 This results in improved accuracy and speed for onboarding a new customer, driving improved customer satisfaction and faster time to revenue for the bank.

 In 2017 a UK-based regulatory group announced the LIBOR interest rate benchmark would be phased.
 As a result, banks and financial institutions around the globe are scrambling to determine their exposure – a task that’s tailor-made for intelligent process automation solutions.